-Students are expected to adhere to the professional standards set forth in the Associate Degree Nursing Program School of Nursing Student Handbook.
+Students must adhere to the professional standards in the Associate Degree Nursing Program School of Nursing Student Handbook.
 It is the responsibility of the School of Nursing to teach and model professional behaviors, and it is the responsibility of the student to demonstrate professional and academic integrity.
-The student is representing the School of Nursing and are expected to maintain the highest standards.
+The students represent the School of Nursing and are expected to maintain the highest standards.